GoogleChrome/ip-protection/Masked-Domain-List.md

 paintpear.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 paleleaf.com                                     | Admiral                                                        | Not Impacted By Script Blocking
 pamelarandom.com                                 | Admiral                                                        | Not Impacted By Script Blocking
+panickypancake.com                               | Admiral                                                        | Not Impacted By Script Blocking
 panoramicplane.com                               | Admiral                                                        | Not Impacted By Script Blocking
 parallelbulb.com                                 | Admiral                                                        | Not Impacted By Script Blocking
+parchedsofa.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 pardonpopular.com                                | Admiral                                                        | Not Impacted By Script Blocking
 parentpicture.com                                | Admiral                                                        | Not Impacted By Script Blocking
 parsimoniouspolice.com                           | Admiral                                                        | Not Impacted By Script Blocking